How to Manage GLP-1 Nausea the Day After Your Shot

 -

-At the end of each week, use Pepio’s review screen to view a nausea timeline chart.
+At the end of each week, review your symptom trends and dose history in Pepio and export logs for your clinician if needed.
 Why: visual trends reveal dose‑related spikes.
-Pitfall: ignoring the chart misses actionable insights.
+Pitfall: ignoring trends misses actionable insights.

 -